Pe4enIks/ResShift/README.md

+# <div align="center"> DISCLAIMER</div>

+I want to use the ResShift project as a git submodule, but I need to do some changes to the submodule, so I've created this fork.
+You can find all the links in the original README.md below.

 # ResShift: Efficient Diffusion Model for Image Super-resolution by Residual Shifting (NeurIPS 2023, Spotlight)

 [Zongsheng Yue](https://zsyoaoa.github.io/), [Jianyi Wang](https://iceclear.github.io/), [Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/)